felixlopz/hubrise-test-task/content/apps/woocommerce/en/connect-hubrise.md

 ## 1. Connect the Bridge

----

-**IMPORTANT NOTE:** WooCommerce Bridge connects to HubRise at the location level.
-For more information, see [Locations](/docs/locations/).

----

 To connect WooCommerce Bridge to HubRise, follow these steps.

 1. Log in to your HubRise account.